 Your personal information will be given a code, keeping it private but enabling an NHS research laboratory to link your data (health records, scans, biopsies and resections) accurately.

-We will anonymise your data by removing the code before it is used by researchers so there is no link back to you and you will never be identified in research or publications
+We will de-identify your data before it is used by researchers so there is no link back to you and you will never be identified in research or publications.

 What the research hopes to achieve